thomaskimura/Paper/README.md

 A simple tumblr theme

 Second try at making a tumblr theme.
-View a live version at http://papertheme.tumblr.com/
+View a [live version](http://papertheme.tumblr.com/) or [install the theme](https://www.tumblr.com/theme/38875).

 ###To Do
 - Responsive navigation